 Check the Formatting

 Writing a narrative essay quickly is quite possible.
 You need to prepare all the materials and resources and have a distinctive plan.
-Start with the middle, use technology to type faster and proofread, and do not get distracted.
+In order to finish an essay fast, start with the middle, use technology to type faster and proofread, and do not get distracted.